As a general rule, women in Turkey wear the same clothes, similar to European women but a little on the modest side.

 Modern Turkish Clothing Style

 In Turkey, secular and modern Turkish women dress similarly to their Western counterparts.

 Turkish women usually love classical designs with a good combination of colors.
 Transparent clothes and deep cleavage are not common.

 Turkish Hijab Style

-Turkish hijab style (tesettür) is loose clothing not revealing the skin until the ankles and wrists.
+Turkish hijab style (tesettür) is loose clothing that does not reveal the skin until the ankles and wrists.
 A scarf covers hair and neck, and there is no limit on how stylish and colorful you can be.

 Even in conservative women’s clothes, you can see the style and feminism of Turkish women.

 Turkish people do not adopt the black veil or more conservative Islamic hijab styles.
 Additionally, the Turkish hijab style does not cover the face partially or fully.

 You will occasionally see more conservative hijab styles in Turkey, but they are most probably tourists visiting Turkey.